umputun/spot/README.md

 ## Getting Started

 - Install SimploTask by running `go install github.com/umputun/simplotask` or download the latest release from the [Releases]() page.
-- Create a configuration file, as shown in the example above, and save it as config.yml.
+- Create a configuration file, as shown in the example below, and save it as `spot.yml`.
 - Run SimploTask using the following command: `spot`.
 This will execute all the tasks defined in the default `spot.yml` file for the `default` target with a concurrency of 1.
 - To execute a specific task, use the `-t` flag: `spot -t deploy-things`.
 This will execute only the `deploy-things` task.
 - To execute a specific task for a specific target, use the `-t` and `-d` flags: `spot -t deploy-things -d prod`.
 This will execute only the `deploy-things` task for the `prod` target.